 - For all courses, senior citizens must complete both an Application for Admission and the Senior Citizen Certification of Eligibility for Free Tuition Form (105–088).

 - Senior citizens may enroll in ELI courses at any time, if there is available space.

-Senior citizens may not register until the first day of classes unless they pay tuition.
+Senior citizens may not register until the day before classes begin unless they pay tuition.
 However, senior citizens who have completed 75 percent of their degree requirements may enroll at the same time as tuition-paying students.
 Tuition-paying students are accommodated in courses before senior citizens participating in this program are enrolled.

 - Senior citizens who apply for free tuition AFTER registering and paying for a class are not eligible for a refund for that class.